Garage Operations

 (10000 + 4200 + 2500 + 4000) ÷ 300 = £69/hour

-So the larger garage really needs to be charging about £69/hour, not £36/hour, once you account for realistic profit and pension.
+So the multi-bay garage really needs to be charging about £69/hour, not £36/hour, once you account for realistic profit and pension.

-And this shows why just Googling garage labour rates 2025 or “average garage labour rate UK” won’t help.
+And this shows why just Googling garage labour rates UK 2026 or “average garage labour rate UK” won’t help.
 The only rate that matters is the one calculated from your own numbers.

 If you’re thinking about raising your labour rate, you’ve probably had these worries cross your mind: